modernjuliaworkflows/modernjuliaworkflows.github.io/pages/sharing/sharing.md

 Meanwhile, [JET.jl](https://github.com/aviatesk/JET.jl) is a complementary tool, similar to a static linter.
 Here we focus on its [error analysis](https://aviatesk.github.io/JET.jl/stable/jetanalysis/), which can detect errors or typos without even running the code by leveraging type inference.
-You can either use it in report mode (with a nice [VSCode display](https://www.julia-vscode.org/docs/stable/userguide/linter/#Runtime-diagnostics))
+You can either use it in report mode (with a nice [VSCode display](https://www.julia-vscode.org/docs/stable/userguide/linter/#Runtime-diagnostics)) or in test mode as follows:

 ```>jet
 using JET
-JET.report_package(MyAwesomePackage)
 JET.test_package(MyAwesomePackage)
 ```